 A commission is a fee charged for a transaction.
 These fees take the form of a percentage of the total transaction, usually between 1 and 2 percent for a full-service broker.
 For example, if your broker has a 2 percent commission fee on each transaction, a purchase of $100 worth of stock would include an additional $2 fee going to the broker.

 Note that for full-service brokerages that also offer financial advising, a commission-based fee structure can create a financial incentive for them to steer you toward bigger trades that will make them more money.
 A good broker understands these conflicts and should actively avoid them, but it’s worth keeping this in mind when shopping for brokers or considering a trade.

-Click to discover 15 of the best tax tips for investors.
+Click to discover the best investment brokers for your money.

 One of the simplest types of brokerage fees is a simple, flat fee charged on a per-transaction basis.
 This type of fee is especially common for discount brokers, who, unlike full-service brokers, simply execute trades on your behalf without offering the additional research and advising services of full-service brokers.
 With the advent of online trading, there are a lot of options for online brokers who offer commission-free trading in the form of a flat fee — usually $5 to $19.95 per trade.

 Percentage commissions and per-transaction fees aren’t mutually exclusive, and some brokers might charge both.
 Most discount brokers will charge just a per-transaction fee, though, whereas commissions are more popular with full-service brokers.